dgra-cam/dgra-website/content/docs/lore/map.md

   [Eddington's website][eddington], or to the site of the [Eddington Residents Association][era].

+- **Windsor Road** connects to the south-east portion of Darwin Green via the Green Way, and leads to Histon Road.
+There is a [Windsor Road Residents Association][windsor].

 [barratt-franklin]: https://www.barratthomes.co.uk/new-homes/dev-002587-franklin-gardens-at-darwin-green/
 [eddington]: https://eddington-cambridge.co.uk/
 [era]: https://www.eddingtonra.org/
+[windsor]: mailto:windsorroad.residentsassociation@yahoo.co.uk

 ## Acronyms and Local Names